Top 8 ESG Mutual Funds for Responsible Investors in 2023

 This fund invests in companies that actively foster women's progress in the workplace, by promoting gender diversity at all levels of management and staff, striving for equal pay among genders, and hiring and training more female employees for greater retention.

-Boasting a portfolio of over 400 large-cap stocks, with the majority (68%) being US-based organisations, this fund's top holdings include Microsoft Corporation, Amazon Inc., and Estee Lauder Companies Inc
+Boasting a portfolio of over 400 large-cap stocks, with the majority (68%) being US-based organizations, this fund's top holdings include Microsoft Corporation, Amazon Inc., and Estee Lauder Companies Inc

 iShares ESG Aware MSCI EM ETF

 Invest in this iShares ETF and gain access to ESG-screened exposure to emerging markets!
-With its objective of providing returns within 100 basis points of unscreened indexes, while favouring companies with higher environment, social and governance scores; you can enjoy a portfolio including over 350 large-cap and mid-cap stocks from countries such as China, Taiwan, and South Korea, India, South Africa Brazil & Russia.
+With its objective of providing returns within 100 basis points of unscreened indexes, while favoring companies with higher environment, social, and governance scores, you can enjoy a portfolio including over 350 large-cap and mid-cap stocks from countries such as China, Taiwan, and South Korea, India, South Africa, Brazil, and Russia.

 The fund is heavily weighted towards financial companies, making up approximately 23% of its value.
 Technology stocks follow in second at 21%, with the rest of the top-five sectors comprising consumer discretionary, communications, and materials.